-$$i - 4.03 = i - d{\text{av}} = 0 \tag{8}$$
+$$i - 4.03 = i - d{av} = 0.
+(8)$$

-On the basis of these relationships, it can be concluded that the values of the intercept obtained in them are similar to the weighted average value of the catchment retention (d{av}).
+On the basis of these relationships, it can be concluded that the values of the intercept obtained in them are similar to the weighted average value of the catchment retention $(d{av})$ .
 The relative difference between the values of intercept and retention of the catchment area does not exceed 5 %.
-The simulation calculations of the annual number of overflow events in the tested catchment area confirm the above statement (Table 1).
-In addition, this fact is supported by the results obtained in Figure 5, which indicate that the results of the simulation of the annual number of overflow events using the hydrodynamic model are within the scope of a probabilistic solution.
-However, because the presented analyses were performed only for a single catchment, it is necessary to verify the obtained results using examples of other catchments with different physical and geographical characteristics.
+The simulation calculations of the annual number of overflow events in

-5.2 Identification of the empirical and theoretical distributions of the selected rainfall characteristics
+Identification of the empirical and theoretical distributions of the selected rainfall characteristics

-Table 2 presents the results of the Kolmogorov-Smirnov (KS) and chi-square (Chi) tests of fitting the empirical distributions to theoretical distributions for the rainfall characteristics (P{tot} , t{r} , i, M) depending on the genesis of precipitation and shows the determined parameters in equations describing theoretical distributions.
+Table 2 presents the results of the Kolmogorov-Smirnov and chi-squared tests of fitting the empirical distributions to theoretical distributions for the rainfall characteristics ( $P{tot}$ , $t_r$ , i, and the number of rainfall events -M) depending on the genesis of precipitation and shows the determined parameters in equations describing theoretical distributions.

-Based on the data in Table 2 it appears that the empirical distributions can be expressed by means of the following theoretical distributions:
+Based on the data in Table 2, it appears that the empirical distributions can be expressed by means of the following theoretical distributions: